David Kalisch: Success

 Very soon he practically dominated the German farce stage of his time.
 At the old Wallner-Theater in Berlin and in the great comedy houses throughout Germany there were years when none but his pieces were produced, some of them having runs of hundreds of performances.
 Nor was it in Germany alone that his plays became famous, for by adaptation and translation they were produced throughout the world.
 A collection of his celebrated Couplets was produced under the title Berliner Leierkasten (3 vols., Berlin, 1857; 5th ed., 1862; new series, 1863 and 1866), while a number of his farces were issued as Berliner Volksbühne (4 vols., ib.
 1864) and Lustige Werke (3 parts, ib.
 1870).

 Kladderadatsch

 Just as Kalisch was entering upon the successful phase of his dramatic career he made another fortunate bid for fame by establishing (1848) the celebrated humorous sheet, Kladderadatsch, the publication of which was suggested during his work on the little paper issued by and for the members of the "Rütli," a club composed of humorists.
 The well known Müller und Schulze couple, which have become proverbial among Germans throughout the world, and Karlchen Miessnick are among the best of his contributions to the Kladderadatsch.

-In its early history he had many strange experiences, as its editor.
+In its early history Kalisch, as its editor, had many strange experiences.
 He was prosecuted; the paper was prohibited; several times he had to fly to Leipzig, Dessau, or Neustadt-Eberswalde, and yet it survived.
 Later he shared the editorial work with Ernest Dohm.

+Personal life

-In 1852 he embraced Christianity in order that he might marry a woman of that faith.
+In 1852, Kalisch embraced Christianity in order that he might marry a woman of that faith.